return42/sphkerneldoc/linux_src_doc/drivers/media/platform/vsp1/vsp1_dl_c.rst

 The reference must be explicitly released by a call to \ :c:func:`vsp1_dl_body_put`\ when the body isn't needed anymore.

-Additional bodies are only usable for display lists in header mode.
-Attempting to add a body to a header-less display list will return an error.

 .. _`vsp1_dl_list_add_chain`:

 vsp1_dl_list_add_chain